bmdensmore/Aisling-Pillars/README.md

 - `docs/`: roadmap and implementation notes
 - `snapshots/`: hash-chain logs and long-term memory anchors

+### 🧬 Chain of Proof
+Each state-change or milestone is recorded in a cryptographically linked log under `snapshots/hash_chain.log`.
+This log ensures:

+- **Sequence integrity**: Every entry is tied to the one before.
+- **Tamper-evidence**: A change to any entry breaks the chain.
+- **Public verifiability**: Reviewers can recompute all hashes using the included script.

+Use `hash_chain.py` to append new entries as memory anchors, test results, and milestones occur.

 ### ⏳ Memory Status
 Latest memory anchor: [Azuric-17 — see Gist](https://gist.githubusercontent.com/bmdensmore/1bd68e3764fd78f99a6744ad99a15932/raw)

 ---

 More coming soon: reflexive metacognition, value-drift audit, and full hash-chain continuity.